Long menstrual cycle: why does it last longer?

 What is a menstrual cycle?

 Then the hormone LH comes into play, triggering ovulation, corresponding to the third phase of the menstrual cycle.
 This hormone opens the ovarian follicle, releasing the egg.
 The egg then descends through the Fallopian tube to nestle in the uterus.
-The journey generally takes 3 to 4 days, and the egg remains in the uterus for 1 day before disintegrating.
+The journey generally takes 3 to 4 days, and the egg remains in the uterus for 1 day before it begins to disintegrate.
 During these 5 days or so, the egg can be fertilized by a sperm.
 This is known as the window of fertility.
 We tend to say that ovulation takes place on the fourteenth day of the cycle, but this varies from woman to woman.
 Some women ovulate later than this.

 A menstrual cycle is considered long when it lasts more than 35 days.
 If your cycle lasts 40, 45 or even more days, then it's considered a long menstrual cycle.

-In reality, it's only the follicular phase- the period before ovulation - that's longer than average.
+In reality, it's only the follicular phase, the period before ovulation, that's longer than average.
 If you have a long menstrual cycle, this means that your body takes longer to make an egg, and that ovulation will not actually take place untilafter the 14 days indicated on average.

 How long does a menstrual cycle usually last?